-Table 3: Views of HosmartAI as development platform.
+Table 11: Views of HosmartAI as development platform.

-How do you envision HosmartAl as a deployment platform?
+How do you envision HosmartAI as a deployment platform?
 A cloud-native platform (SaaS) integrated with hospital systems electronic medical records and laboratory equipment, providing actionable analytics during patient analysis and treatment of disease conditions, real-time feedback and guidance during procedures, and assessment of results and outcomes - all generated on the basis of collective intelligence from big data.
 Based on the heterogeneity between the pilots' medical scenarios, the platform should be decentralized, so that each partner has the flexibility to develop the tools needed in the wanted way, without burdening the entire platform.
 Some best practices may need to be adopted, so that there is homogeneity in the architecture of the overall system.
-Deploying new personalized solutions will respond more quickly to customer demand with new updates and deliver new features more frequently to drive customer satisfaction, satisfy user needs and take advantage of economic opportunities.
+Deploying new personalized solutions will respond more quickly to customer demand with new updates and deliver new features more fragment to drive customer.

+with new updates and deliver new features more frequently to drive customer satisfaction, satisfy user needs and take advantage of economic opportunities.

 As a valuable resource.
-HosmartAI in itself will provide an example of what is possible to achieve and will provide manifold components and solutions The HosmartAI platform should provide live access to the intraoperative data source in the cathlab so that robotic platform can connect to those data source.
+HosmartAI in itself will provide an example of what is possible to achieve and will provide manifold components and solutions

+The HosmartAI platform should provide live access to the intraoperative data source in the cathlab so that the robotic platform can connect to those data sources.

 A full ecosystem intended to support professionals in the healthcare and medical sector, in increasing their qualitative and quantitative performances, integrating information coming from multiple sources, using innovative technological resources (AI, Robotics), meeting state-of-the-art standards and levels of data security and privacy.